qadan/civviebot/README.md

 * The **Send Messages** and **Read Messages/View Channels** bot permissions
 * Optionally, the **Send Messages in Threads** bot permission if you'd like CivvieBot to manage games in threads

-Otherwise, once CivvieBot is installed and running, if you open CivvieBot's API in your browser (i.e., wherever your `host` and `port` are configured), it'll give you the link and some setup instructions for getting it up and running in a Discord server.
+Otherwise, once CivvieBot is installed and running, if you open CivvieBot's API in your browser, it'll give you the link and some setup instructions for getting it up and running in a Discord server.

 ### Getting documentation